livewire/livewire/docs/lifecycle-hooks.md

 ```

 > [!tip] You can use dependency injection with all hook methods
-> Because you may be used to using dependancy injection inside your Laravel controllers, Livewire allows you to resolve dependancies out of [Laravel's service container](https://laravel.com/docs/10.x/container#automatic-injection) by typehinting method parameters on Lifecycle hooks.
+> Livewire allows you to resolve dependencies out of [Laravel's service container](https://laravel.com/docs/container#automatic-injection) by type-hinting method parameters on lifecycle hooks.

-The `mount()` method is crucial part of using Livewire.
-Here are three more references to learn more about practical usage:
+The `mount()` method is a crucial part of using Livewire.
+The following documentation provides further examples of using the `mount()` method to accomplish common tasks:

 * [Initializing properties](/docs/properties#initializing-properties)
 * [Receiving data from parent components](/docs/nesting#passing-props-to-children)